tiste/angular-loading-button/README.md

 The css classes life-cycle will be `loading`, `error` and `success`.
 It's up to you to customize ([here is](http://angular-loading-button.tiste.io) an example coming from [this](http://tympanus.net/Tutorials/CircularProgressButton/) awesome Codrops article).

+By default the state will change from `loading` to `success` or `error` after 400ms and the button will reset after 3000ms.
+These values are configurable using `lb-completed-delay` and `lb-reset-delay`.

 ## Contributing

 1. [Fork it](http://github.com/tiste/angular-loading-button/fork)